 The following chart illustrates the average calendar month gain for the NAREIT Equity Price Index since 1971 (its inception).

-While the stock market tends to enter its seasonally strong period sometime in October, REITs tend to perform well during the calendar months of December through July.
+While the stock market tends to enter its seasonally weak period sometime in May, REITs tend to perform well during the early months of summer.

 In addition, many REITs currently have substantial dividend yields.

 REITs, short for real estate investment trusts, are companies that own and/or finance income-producing real estate.

 What do REITs do to make money?